-IFRS 9 requires an unbiased and probability weighted estimate of credit losses by evaluating a range of possible outcomes that incorporates forecasts of future economic conditions.
+NZ IFRS 9 requires an unbiased and probability weighted estimate of credit losses by evaluating a range of possible outcomes that incorporates forecasts of future economic conditions.
 Macroeconomic factors and forward-looking information are required to be incorporated into the measurement of ECL as well as the determination of whether there has been a significant increase in credit risk since initial recognition.
 The Bank is using three scenarios that are probability weighted to determine ECL.
+For retail loans the benchmarks include scenarios, the Bank then applies judgement to the appropriateness to the modelled outcomes after considering its specific portfolio risk and the current and future economic environment.